tobiasbp/k8s-db-backup/README.md

 * Create a local config file (External to the container) at _/local/backups/backups.yaml_
 * Run container once, and delete it: `docker run --rm ddb -v /local/backups:/etc/backups`

+## Locally

+* Check out repository
+* Go to dir _src_
+* Copy *backups.yaml* to *backups.local.yaml*
+* Add your configuration to *backups.local.yaml*
+* Run with : `./do-db-backup.py --config ./backups.local.yaml`

 # To do
 - [x] Add backend _local_
+- [ ] Add config parameter for expected size of backup.
+Throw error/warning if backup is too small
 - [ ] Add other rclone backends by looking at (rclone config)[https://rclone.org/s3/#wasabi]
 - [ ] Setting for max number of backups?
 Max age?
 - [ ] Add option for encrypting backed up files
 - [ ] Support encrypted MySQL connections
 - [ ] Support dumping of all databases without naming them.
 (Could be default, if no databases mentioned)
+- [ ] Validate configuration values
+- [ ] Add helm chart to public repo
-- [x] Exit code should be non 0 if any errors occured
+- [x] Exit code should be non 0 if any errors occured during the backup run